themejuice/tj/README.md

 ```

 ### What is a `Customfile`?
 [It's a file that contains custom rules to add into the main `Vagrantfile`, without actually having to modify it](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/Vagrantfile#L208-L218).
 This allows us to easily modify the Vagrant box without causing merge conflicts if you were to update the VM source via `git pull`.
+Every file that `tj` modifies is _meant to be modified_, so at any time you may update your installation of VVV with a simple `git pull` without getting merge conflicts out the wazoo.

 ### What is a `Juicefile`?
 A YAML configuration file (`Juicefile`) can be used to store commonly-used build scripts.
 Each command block sequence can be mapped to an individual project's build tool, allowing a streamlined set of commands to be used across multiple projects that utilize different tools.
 In the near-future, this will also house your deployment configuration.